 Application Requirements and Submission

 - Sufficient language skills in the working language must be documented - at least Level B1 of the European Framework of Reference

 - If you would like to take a language course at the RWTH Language Center to prepare for your internship, you may receive preferential treatment in being placed in a course if you have already officially applied for Erasmus+ internship funding.
 For language courses in the winter semester, you must have the International Coordinators register you with the Language Center by September 30.
 For language courses in the summer semester, you must be registered by March 31.
 You can find more information on the Language Center’s website here.

 - You cannot be simultaneously funded by other EU programs.
 You must sign a contract stating that you are not receiving double funding

 Please apply online and upload the requested documents – as listed below – as PDF files.
 Please have the enterprise that you'll be visiting – the receiving organisation – and your faculty – the sending institution – fill out or sign the Learning Agreement for Traineeships.
 Here you can find an overview of the appointed contact persons within different faculties.

 Please upload your fully completed application at the very latest six weeks before beginning an internship.
+If you apply for a spot in the United Kingdom, please submit the fully completed application four months before the intended start of the mobility period.
 Late applications will not be considered.
 Late applications will only be considered in exceptional cases where the student is not at fault.
 Funding cannot be granted in retrospect, for example after the start of the internship.
-If you want advice in advance regarding the application process or potential internships, please contact Ms. Birgit Thun at the International Office to make an appointment.
+If you want advice in advance regarding the application process or potential internships, please contact Ms. Saskia Semaan at the International Office to make an appointment.